 If you enter wrong iPad passcode too many times, (more than 5), you will see the “iPad is disabled” message.
 If you don’t know your passcode, you will have to take steps to unlock your iPad.
-In this article, we’ll show you all the ways to unlock a disabled iPad without a passcode in 2023.
+In this article, we’ll show you all the ways to unlock a disabled iPad without a passcode.

 If your iPhone is disabled, see how to unlock a disabled iPhone without iTunes or computer.

 There are a few ways you can unlock a disabled iPad, unfortunately — there’s no way to bypass the passcode without factory resetting your iPad.

 If you don’t have access to iTunes or Finder, you can restore the disabled iPad to factory settings using Apple’s Find My iPhone web page.

 How to decide which method to unlock a disabled iPad